Things to Do When You Arrive on Campus

 If you have questions regarding the Terrier Card, please call 617-353-9966 or email firstname.lastname@example.org.

-2. Set Up Your Log-in and Email Account
+2. Set Up Your BU Log-in and Optional Google Apps Account

-If you registered for courses using our online registration system, you already have a BU login name and Kerberos password and are all set to use important BU resources such as the wireless network, the Student Link, and course sites such as Blackboard.
+If you registered for courses using our online registration system, you already have a BU login name and Kerberos password and are all set to use important BU resources such as the wireless network, the Student Link, and course sites such as Blackboard Learn.
 All of the email sent to your bu.edu address is forwarded to your external email account.
-You are eligible to request a BU Google Apps account if your course of study requires it.
+However, you are eligible to request a BU Google Apps account, which includes BU Google Mail, if your course of study requires it.

-If you do not have an active BU login name and Kerberos password, or if you would like to request a BU Google Apps account, please visit one of the IT Help Center locations; at 771 Commonwealth Avenue (Mugar Library) or at 533 Commonwealth Avenue (in Kenmore Square).
-When opening an account at the IT Help Center, you will need to present your Terrier Card in order to prove your affiliation as a BU faculty, staff or student.
+If you do not have an active BU login name and Kerberos password, or if you would like to request a BU Google Apps account, please visit one of the IT Help Center locations (below).
+When opening an account at the IT Help Center, you will need to present your Terrier Card in order to prove your affiliation as a BU student.

 IT Help Center

 (BU West across from the College of Fine Arts)

 If you have not already paid your bill, please visit Student Accounting Services in person or click here for more information on payment options.